kumbulanit/t-sql/tech company/untitled/Module 3 - Writing SELECT Queries/Lab_Writing_Basic_SELECT_Statements_Answers.md

 # Lab Answers: Writing Basic SELECT Statements

-## 📚 **Beginner's Guide to SELECT Statements**

-Welcome to Module 3!
-In this lab, you'll learn the foundation of SQL querying - the SELECT statement.
-We'll start with the simplest queries and gradually build your skills.

-### 🎯 **Learning Objectives**
-By the end of this lab, you will be able to:
-1. Write basic SELECT statements to retrieve data
-2. Select specific columns instead of all columns
-3. Create calculated columns with expressions
-4. Use string, date, and numeric functions
-5. Understand when and how to use DISTINCT

----

 ## Exercise 1: Simple SELECT Statements - Answers

 ### Task 1.1: Basic SELECT Operations - Answers